eventmachine/eventmachine/docs/DocumentationGuidesIndex.md

 # EventMachine documentation guides #

-Welcome to documentation guides for [EventMachine](http://github.com/eventmachine/eventmachine), a fast, simple event-processing library for Ruby programs (à la JBoss Netty, Twisted, Node.js and so on).
+Welcome to the documentation guides for [EventMachine](http://github.com/eventmachine/eventmachine), a fast and simple event-processing library for Ruby programs (à la JBoss Netty, Twisted, Node.js and so on).

 ## Guide list ##